ISIB-Group/inspur.sm/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9 and 2.10 releases and the current development version of Ansible.
+Tested with the current Ansible 2.10 releases and the current development version of Ansible.
 Ansible versions before 2.9.10 are not supported.

 ## External requirements

 Circumstance instruction:
-Ansible module is suitable for ansible version 2.9 2.10
+Ansible module is suitable for ansible version 2.10

 Main steps: